The Chatt Foundation offering our neighbors a warm place during artic weather conditions

-People like Shemika Reams will be bundling up here at the shelter tonight.
+People like Shemika Reams will be bundling up here at a cold shelter Thursday night.

 Reams says she's grateful to have a place away from the cold.